KengXIII/TaskGo/README.md

 We chose to implement social login via Google of its prevalence and popularity in Singapore.
 As such, issues such as forgetting passwords would be rather unlikely, due to the prevalent use of Google accounts in Singapore.

 ### Task Handling

+Our tasks are sorted as arrays on the database.
+In user's document, the most recent sort criteria is being saved.
+When tasks are being added to user's tasklist, TaskGo appends the task to the back of the array and fires our task sorting function on the client's end, before being pushed to Firestore.
+This would mean that on our database, all tasks are sorted according to the last sorting preference they used.
+We find that tasks will be loaded quicker this way as compared to keeping our database unsorted and sorting it after we get the array.

 Users can insert their tasks in TaskGo.
 There are 2 types of tasks that can be inserted - Single and Routine.
 Users are then prompted on information about their tasks.
 They are:

 * Name